Bank of Canada appoints Rhys Mendes as deputy governor

-OTTAWA, May 12 (Reuters) - The Bank of Canada (BoC) said on Friday the central bank has appointed Rhys Mendes as deputy governor, effective July 17.
+OTTAWA, May 12 (Reuters) - The Bank of Canada (BoC) said on Friday that it has picked long-time central bank executive Rhys Mendes to serve as deputy governor from July, filling a vacancy that will be created by Deputy Governor Paul Beaudry's departure.

+As deputy governor, effective July 17, Mendes will oversee the BoC's economic and financial research as well as its analysis of international economic developments, according to a statement from the central bank.

-Mendes, who joined the bank in 2004, has been on secondment to Canada's finance ministry since 2021, where he was serving as assistant deputy minister, the BoC said in a statement.
+Mendes, who joined the bank in 2004, has been on secondment to Canada's finance ministry since 2021, where he was serving as assistant deputy minister.

+"We will benefit greatly from his experience and expertise in economic modelling, monetary policy framework design, and international policy issues," BoC Governor Tiff Macklem said in the statement.

+Mendes has a B.A. in economics from York University, and an MA and PhD in economics from the University of Toronto.
+At the bank, he has held positions including managing director of economic and financial research and managing director of international economic analysis.

 ((ismail.shakil@tr.com;))